admk/sembr/README.md

 with the actual semantic structure of the text, often leading to incorrect semantic boundaries.
 Moreover,
-semantic boundaries are hierarchical and nested, and a rule-based approach cannot capture this structure.
+these boundaries are hierarchical and nested, and a rule-based approach cannot capture this structure.
 A semantic line break
-may occur after a dependent clause, but not all clauses should be broken into lines.
+may occur after a dependent clause, but where to break clauses into lines is challenging to determine without syntactic and semantic reasoning capabilities.
 For examples:

 * A rule that breaks lines at punctuation marks will not work well with sentences that contain periods in abbreviations or mathematical expressions.

-* For example,
+* Syntactic or semantic structures are not always easy to determine.
   "I like to eat apples and oranges because they are healthy." should be broken into lines as follows:
   ```
-  I like to eat apples and oranges
+  > I like to eat apples and oranges
-  because they are healthy.
+  > because they are healthy.
   ```
   rather than:
   ```
-  I like to eat apples
+  > I like to eat apples
-  and oranges because they are healthy.
+  > and oranges because they are healthy.
   ```

 For this reason,